Letstream/django-boilerplate-tabler/README.md

 - Head to http://localhost:8000/dashboard and login with superuser credentials.
 - Now goto http://localhost:8000/dashboard/profile and and in the Roles Section, select Admin and Click on Save.
 - All Set.
 The application is ready to start.

+This repository is maintained by Letstream Ventures Private Limited.